 Whether your list has one idea or one hundred, jot down a list of self-love activities you want to do for yourself.
 The sky is the limit here, so think about what brings you joy.
 Then, choose one to three options for that day.

 STEP 4: Drop Off Your Child(ren) and Savor The Freedom

 After your kiddos have been settled into their childcare and you are alone, take a moment to savor this feeling of freedom.
 It’s okay and totally normal to feel a bit confused, maybe even sad, particularly if this is a new experience for you.
 But remember that the healthier you are, the healthier they will be.
-Remind yourself that it is good to practice self-care and to take time for yourself, apart from your children.
+Remind yourself that it is good to practice self-care and take time for yourself, apart from your children.
 If you have to, write this truth down or speak it out loud as a prayer, intention, or on a phone call with a trusted friend.

 STEP 5: Get Grounded

 You may want to begin your alone time with a grounding activity that makes you feel centered.
 Examples include taking a yoga class, participating in a guided meditation on your phone or TV, doing a mindfulness journaling exercise, practicing a breathing exercise, calling a friend to chat, or taking a walk.
 Choose whatever it is that gives you a feeling of being rooted and present in your day.

 STEP 6: Enjoy Yourself

 Do one of the three activities that you wrote out in your Self Love List.
-(One of those may have been your grounding activity that you just completed.)
-The important thing here, is that you can do this activity without interruption from your child.
+(One of those may have been the grounding activity that you just completed.)
+The important thing here is that you can do this activity without interruption from your child.
 If I’m honest here, I must confess that sometimes cleaning is on my list.
-When others are caring for my children, I like to clean for a short time before jumping into my fun activity.
+When others care for my children, I like to clean for a short time before jumping into my fun activity.
 Cleaning and having my personal space organized feels great.